Cheng-0621/FadDoS/README.md

 y  <- dat[[1]]$y[train.index,] - dat[[1]]$intercept
 ```

 With pre-specified hyper-parameters, we are able to fit multivariate FLR model.
-The call the FadDoS estimator by using `FadDoS`
+The call the FadDoS estimator by using `FadDoS`.

 ```
 phi <- 5e-5 #smoothness parameter